NCAA Womens March Madness Tickets

 What is the 2026 Womens March Madness schedule?

 When the calendar reaches March, all eyes shift to the NCAA Women’s Basketball Tournament.
 In 2026, the event follows the expanded 68-team format, beginning with the First Four play-in games on March 18–19, followed by the First and Second Rounds on March 20–23.
 The Sweet Sixteen and Elite Eight regional semifinals and finals take place from March 27–30 at two regional sites: Dickies Arena in Fort Worth, Texas, and Golden 1 Center in Sacramento, California.
-The tournament concludes with the Final Four semifinals on April 3 and the National Championship game on April 5, hosted at PHX Arena in Phoenix, Arizona—marking Phoenix’s first time hosting the women’s Final Four.
+The tournament concludes with the Final Four semifinals on April 3 and the National Championship game on April 5, hosted at Mortgage Matchup Center in Phoenix, Arizona—marking Phoenix’s first time hosting the women’s Final Four.

 2026 NCAA Women’s Basketball Tournament Schedule